Graphene-based quantum heterospin graphs: Results

 where the labeling of the sites in the 3-LSG is described in Fig. \ref{3legchain1}. $\hat{U}^{C^+}_N$ is a unitary operator that commutes with $\hat{H}_{\text{BLBQ}}$, $\hat{S}^2_T$ and $\hat{S}^z_T$.
 Clearly, the adjoint of $\hat{U}^{C^+}_N$, i.e., the clockwise rotation $\hat{U}^{C^-}_N$, also commutes with the Hamiltonian.
 Moreover, the combination of swapping operators that interchange two legs in 3-LSGs also leaves the Hamiltonian invariant.
 We will denote them by $\hat{U}^{\sigma_I}_N$, where $I=1,\,2,\,3$ labels the leg which is unaffected by the symmetry transformation.

 Consequently, there exist six swapping symmetry transformations $\{\hat{U}^{I}_N$, $\hat{U}^{C^+}_N$, $\hat{U}^{C^-}_N$, $\hat{U}^{\sigma_1}_N$, $\hat{U}^{\sigma_2}_N$, $\hat{U}^{\sigma_3}_N\}$, where $\hat{U}^{I}_N$ stands for the identity transformation.
-These transformations form a group $G_N$, which is isomorphic to the $C_{3v}$ point group.
+These transformations form a group, which is isomorphic to the $C_{3v}$ point group.
 The multiplication table of the group elements can easily be checked, and, as an example, a visual representation of the product $\hat{U}^{\sigma_3}_N \hat{U}^{\sigma_1}_N = \hat{U}^{C^-}_N$ is shown in Fig.~\ref{schemeU}.

-The group $G_N$ has then two one-dimensional and one two-dimensional irreducible representations, $A_1$, $A_2$ and $E$, respectively.
+The swapping symmetry group has then two one-dimensional and one two-dimensional irreducible representations, $A_1$, $A_2$ and $E$, respectively.
 As well-known from representation theory, the eigenstates of the Hamiltonian can be classified according to the irreducible representations.
 For the case $N=7$ 3-LSG of spin-1, we numerically checked that the three eigenstates with lowest energy correspond to the one-dimensional total symmetric $A_1$ representation, i.e., they remain invariant upon any swapping symmetry transformation.
 The degeneracy of these states is then clearly due to the $M=0,\,\pm 1$ quantum numbers of the triplet ($S=1$) spin-state.
-On the contrary, by applying the symmetry transformations the two states of the first ES transformed into their linear combinations.
-It was, however, possible to find a unitary transformation of these two states such that the representation of the symmetry transformations recovered the well-established two-by-two matrices of the $E$ irreducible representation \cite{Altmann-Herzig}.
-This unambiguously proved that the two-fold degeneracy of the first ES of 3-LSGs is dictated by the swapping symmetry of the Hamiltonian.
+On the contrary, by applying the swapping transformations the two states of the first ES transformed into their linear combinations.
+Though the matrix representations of the swapping transformations may depend on the numerical procedure the ED is performed and also on the parameter $\beta$, it is always possible to find a unitary transformation of these two states such that the representation of the symmetry transformations recovered the well-established two-by-two matrices of the $E$ irreducible representation \cite{ADresselhaus}:

+This unambiguously proves that the two-fold degeneracy of the first ES of 3-LSGs is dictated by the swapping symmetry of the Hamiltonian.
 It is also clear that the six-fold degenerate fourth ES with $S=1$ of the $N=7$ 3-LSG, see Fig.~\ref{3legchain2}(d), also corresponds to the $E$ irreducible representation.